Pratham-Makwana/E-Commerce-App/README.md

 - SHA-1 Only Requirement For Firebase Google Sign In
 - Add SHA-256 For If You Want To Use Other Authentication

+* Dealing With Platform Exception:
+  - Error: Platform Exception
+  - Solution: Run Flutter Clean with the terminal, followed by flutter run
+* Dealing with Multidex Error:
+  - Error: Multidex Error
+  - Solution: Execute flutter run --multidex in terminal, and when prompted, press 'Y' to continue